catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 .. note::

-    Quota limits do not apply to object storage usage at this time.
+    Quota limits do not apply to object storage usage

 .. _admin-support: